Menstrual Cramps (cont.)

 The medical term for painful menstrual periods is dysmenorrhea.
 There are two types of dysmenorrhea, primary and secondary.

-In primary dysmenorrhea, there is no underlying gynecologic problem causing the pain.
-This type of cramping may begin within six months to a year following menarche (the beginning of menstruation), the time when a girl starts having menstrual periods.
-Menstrual cramps typically do not begin until ovulatory menstrual cycles (when an egg is released from the ovaries) occur, and actual menstrual bleeding usually begins before the onset of ovulation.
+In primary dysmenorrhea there is no underlying gynecologic pathology causing the pain.
+This type of cramping may begin within six months to a year following menarche (the beginning of menstruation).
+Menstrual cramps typically are not experienced until ovulatory menstrual cycles (when an egg is released from the ovaries) begin.
+Menstrual bleeding usually begins before the onset of ovulation.
 Therefore, an adolescent girl may not experience dysmenorrhea until months to years following the onset of menstruation.

 What causes menstrual cramps?

 Each month, the inner lining of the uterus (the endometrium) normally builds up in preparation for a possible pregnancy.
 After ovulation, if the egg is not fertilized by a sperm, no pregnancy will result and the current lining of the uterus is no longer needed.
-The woman's estrogen and progesterone hormone levels decline, and the lining of the uterus becomes swollen and is eventually shed as the menstrual flow and is replaced by a new lining in the next monthly cycle.
+The woman's estrogen and progesterone hormone levels decline, and the lining of the uterus becomes swollen and is eventually shed as the menstrual flow.
+It is replaced by a new growth of lining during the next monthly cycle.